ModifAmorphic/RecurvedLeveling/README.md

 The largest change to Major Skills is the new overage protection system for attribute progress.
 When a Major Skill's Attribute reaches its maximum progress for a level, all
 Major Skills that share that same attribute have their experience demands greatly increased.
 This remains in place until maximum progress for 3 attributes has been reached, or the character levels.
-In addition, a system of secondary attributes has been implemented to further encourage the leveling of Major Skills and ease the management of progress towards attribute increases.
+As an additional failsafe, a character that has not achieved maximum bonuses for at least 3 attributes by the end of a level will have all Major Skill progress stopped.
+This gives the player a chance to gain additional progress through minor skills and not miss out on any potential attribute increases.
+This restriction is lifted once a maximum bonus has been reached for 3 attributes, allowing leveling to continue.

-### Attribute Overage Protection Example
+### Attribute Overage Protection Examples

-Scenario*
+#### Scenario 1 - Slowed Progress for Maxed Attribute Bonuses

 ```
 Major Skills: Blunt, Blade, Heavy Armor, Block, Athletics, Acrobatics, Restoration